technovistalimited/notific/README.md

 ## Uninstallation

-Before uninstalling the package, search the whole project of any declaration of:

-* `Notific::notify(`,
-* `Notific::getNotifications(`, and
-* `Notific::markNotificationRead(`,

-and remove the functions from the source, or comment them out.
+- Search the whole project of any declaration of `Notific::`, and remove the functions from the source, or comment them out.
 Otherwise, they will generate a fatal error after uninstallation.

-* Open `config/app.php` and remove the line `...NotificServiceProvider::class` under `providers` and `aliases` array.
+- Open `config/app.php` and remove the line `...NotificServiceProvider::class` under `providers` and `aliases` array.
-* Remove the configuration file `notific.php` in `config/notific.php`
+- Remove the configuration file `notific.php` in `config/notific.php`
-* Remove the notific migration files from `database/migrations/`
+- Remove the notific migration files from `database/migrations/`
-* Delete the two database tables manually (as the package is not released): table:`notifications`, and table:`user_notifications`
+- Delete the two database tables manually (as the package is not released): table:`notifications`, and table:`user_notifications`

 Now, open up the command console, and type: